 Unlawful Termination Lawyers in New Zealand

-A specialisation of Employment practice area
+A specialisation of Employment Law practice area

 Unlawful termination occurs when an employee is dismissed without just cause.
 If you believe your rights have been violated, legal help is essential.

-Understanding Unlawful Termination — and When to Get Legal Help?
+Understanding Unlawful Termination and when to get legal help

 The Employment practice area in New Zealand focuses on the rights and responsibilities of both employers and employees.
 One important part of this area is Unlawful Termination, which deals with situations where an employee is unfairly dismissed from their job.